-Head Coach - Memphis
+Head Coach - Southern Miss

 NCAA Division I Representative (2021-23)

-Prior to returning to her alma mater, Poole served as the head coach for seven seasons at Georgia Southern, where she compiled a 212-215 career record.
-The Eagles went 71-53 in the Southern Conference under her tutelage and earned a trip to the NCAA tournament in 2006.
+Poole's first head coaching job was at Georgia Southern, where she compiled a 212-215 career record over seven seasons.
+The 2002 Southern Conference Coaching of the Year compiled 71-53 in the SoCon and earned a trip to the NCAA tournament in 2006.
 During her time at Georgia Southern, the Eagles had just one losing conference season and finished outside the top-four only once.

 Along with her duties as the Division Board representative, Poole currently serves on the NCAA Division I Softball Selection Committee.